bodeolukolu/GBSapp/ReadMe.md

 - [License](#License)

 ## Installation
-- Currently, GBSapp is only available for unix-based systems (i.e. macOS and Linux/UNIX).
+- Currently, GBSapp is only available for unix-based systems.
 - Clone or download the Git repository to your desired folder.
 ```bash
 git clone https://github.com/bodeolukolu/GBSapp.git